it all started when...

 When they say that it takes a village to raise a child for me, nothing can be truer.
 I am a child of a village who finds so much joy in building community and I believe nothing brings people together more than food and sports.

 I have been a girlie-girl all my life.
 I love basically everything pretty.
 I also find cleaning and organizing therapeutic.
 I love decorating and re-decorating my life.
 Online shopping is the best thing that's happened to humankind.
-The best part is it is so easy to hide the evidence.

 I am a mom to two amazing babies, Gabe and Izzy.
 They are professional posers because their mama will not stop taking pictures.
 Seriously, check my Instagram.